Dauracul/filter/README.md

 ASSASSIN:
 - Kick damage is now displayed on Set boots (only while playing an Assassin)
 - All Claws will display staffmod rolls
+- All Daggers will display staffmod rolls (Martial Arts skills)

 PALADIN:
 - All Scepters will display staffmod rolls